 Many thanks to the Family Larsson-Rosenquist Foundation, ISRHML and TEP for creating these exciting opportunities for knowledge exchange, trainee development and lab cross-fertilization!
 The next deadline for TEP is coming up December 15th.
 Check out this link to apply!

 Dr. Azad contributes expertise to invited panel in Washington DC, scanning evidence on nutrient content and health benefits of breast milk

-As part of the activity "Scanning for New Evidence on the Nutrient Content of Human Milk: A Model for the Derivation of Age-Specific Nutrient Requirements", Dr, Meghan Azad contributed expertise as part of a committee formed at the National Academies of Sciences, Engineering and Medicine (NASEM) in Washington, DC (November 7, 2019).
+As part of the Committee on "Scanning for New Evidence on the Nutrient Content of Human Milk: A Model for the Derivation of Age-Specific Nutrient Requirements", Dr. Azad contributed expertise at a meeting held at the National Academies of Sciences, Engineering and Medicine (NASEM) in Washington, DC on November 7, 2019.

 From the paper: "Milk microbiota is a hot research topic in the field of developmental origins of health and disease.
 Building on earlier studies, our recent findings shed new light on the composition and determinants of the milk microbiota, and raise new research questions about the origins, function and analysis of milk bacteria."

 Azad Lab News